 - 1 lemon (zested and juiced)

 - 1/3 cup cornstarch (plus more if needed)

 - 1 teaspoon ground cinnamon

 - 1/4 teaspoon salt

-- Wash, peel and core apples.
-Chop them into 1 inch chunks.
+Wash, peel and core apples.
+Chop them into 1-inch chunks.

 - Add chopped apples to a large bowl and add lemon juice and lemon zest.
 Stir to combine.

-- Place a medium saucepan over medium heat and add: water, white sugar, brown sugar, cinnamon, nutmeg, cloves, all spice, cornstarch and salt.
+Place a medium saucepan over medium heat and add water, white sugar, brown sugar, cinnamon, nutmeg, cloves, allspice, cornstarch, and salt.
 Stir to combine.

 - Bring to a boil while stirring often, and boil for 2-3 minutes.

-- If the filling is too watery for your taste, in a small bowl mix 2 tablespoon of cornstarch with 2 tablespoons of water until fully dissolved and add the slurry to the apple pie filling, simmer for 2 minutes to thicken.
+If the filling is too watery for your taste, in a small bowl mix 2 tablespoons of cornstarch with 2 tablespoons of water until fully dissolved and add the slurry to the apple pie filling, simmer for 2 minutes to thicken.
 Keep in mind that the filling will thicken more once completely cooled, so while it may look a bit watery when hot it will thicken more.

 - Cool apple filling to room temperature, transfer to an airtight container or jars and refrigerate.
 The mixture will thicken more as it cools.